ColombianJoker/rename-xattr/README.md

 # rename-xattr

-Command utility to rename xattr maintaining the contents.
+Command utility to rename extended file attributes (xattr) maintaining the contents.

 This utility was born because I have an old Python utility that creates extended attributes with the hashes of the contents of files using names as `same-hash.md5` and `same-hash.sha512` and now is recommended to use `user.same-hash.md5` and `user.same-hash.sha512` and being normally big files (and many of them) I don't want to recalculate all these hashes/attributes.